 The Samuel P. Hayes Research Library is a resource for researchers, the Perkins community, professionals, parents and the public.
-It is also home to the Perkins Archives, which house historical collections of documents, photographs and other artifacts related to the history of Perkins and the education of the blind and deafblind.
+It is also home to the Perkins Archives, which holds historical collections of documents, photographs and other artifacts related to the history of Perkins and the education of the blind and deafblind.

 The Hayes Research Library

 The Hayes Research Library offers the largest and most comprehensive collection on the non-medical aspects of blindness and deafblindness open to the public.
 Our online catalog includes more than 48,000 books, pamphlets, journal articles, newspaper clippings, dissertations, conference reports and multimedia materials.
-We also include links to hundreds of useful websites.

 We also offer a variety of materials for students and teachers doing school projects about Helen Keller, Anne Sullivan, Laura Bridgman, braille or other topics in blindness education.
-Visit the School Projects section of Research Library Resources for more information.

 - Learn more about the Research Library’s services and materials